Roll Forming Blog

 First off, don’t specify your material simply as “aluminum.”
 There are numerous aluminum alloys, and their properties vary greatly based on alloying elements, heat treatment, etc. The 3000 series of alloys, such as 3003, 3004, and 3105, are the most popular.

 Formability: Overall, roll forming aluminum is not as difficult for your vendor as roll forming steel.
 It’s soft and malleable.
-Most aluminum shapes are extruded but if you would like to use a sheet thickness below 0.06”, roll forming is your best bet.
+Most aluminum shapes are extruded, but roll forming is your best bet for using a sheet thickness below 0.06”.

 Strength: Aluminum is generally strong, including mid-high tensile strength.
 As aluminum oxidizes, it creates a layer around itself.
 Manufacturers can force this via anodizing, immediately strengthening the metal.
-However, since aluminum types are all over the map in terms of characteristics, make sure you grab the right grade.
+However, since aluminum types are all over the map in terms of characteristics, ensure you grab the right grade.

 Cost: Reasonable.

-Outdoor use: Aluminum is typically not designed to last for a long time outdoors.
+Outdoor use: Aluminum is typically not designed to last long outdoors.

 Looks: Aluminum will oxidize.
 Notably, aluminum doesn’t need a protective coating -- anodizing leaves it with a polished finish.